 The same goes for this fact.
 I’m not sharing this because I want to impress you; instead, I want you to see how attainable the idea of becoming a millionaire really is.

 Was it you?
-If so, why not?
-Don’t think it’s unachievable; people are literally doing it several times a week.
+Why not?
+Don’t think it’s unachievable; people are literally doing it more than once EVERY MINUTE.
 There’s no reason it can’t be you, as long as you’re committed to studying and working hard at your chosen path to riches.

 You can take things into your own hands.
 People do every day.
 People start their own businesses, they learn stock trading, or they find some other way to build real wealth for themselves.